Cray-HPE/docs-csm/introduction/documentation_conventions.md

 for Markdown tools will provide a long list of these tools.
 Some of the tools are better than others at displaying the images and allowing you to follow the navigational links.

-## File Formats
+## File formats

 Some of the installation instructions require updating files in JSON, YAML, or TOML format.
 These files should be updated with care because some file formats do not accept tab characters for indentation of lines.
-Only space characters are supported.
 Refer to online documentation to learn more about the syntax of JSON, YAML, and TOML files.
 YAML does not support tab characters.
-The JSON *convention* is to use four spaces rather than a tab character.
+The convention for JSON is to use four spaces rather than a tab character.

-## Typographic Conventions
+## Typographic conventions

 `This style` indicates program code, reserved words, library functions, command-line prompts, screen output, file/path names, and other software constructs.